ohare93/ohare93.github.io/_posts/2019-01-30-anki-beginner-instructions.md

 You are given three choices *when learning new cards*: `Again`, `Good`, and `Easy`.
 The time above these options states how long it will be until you see this card again.
 For new cards this is called the "Learning Step".
 Selecting `Good` will push the review 10mins away, `Easy` 4days, and `Again` 1min.

 If you know the and you found the question easy, then select `Easy`, and Anki will make sure to schedule this card further in the future from now on.
-If you were just correct select `Good`, and if you were wrong selcet `Again`.
+If you were just correct select `Good`, and if you were wrong select `Again`.
 These options help Anki better tune specific cards to ask for review at the optimum time for learning.

 Cards are also shown in a random order by default, so you do not simply recall the order.